GLOBAL MARKETS-Equities up, aided by U.S. manufacturing data; dollar higher

 "The relief is quite palpable after the cash injection by the PBOC today," said Jackson Wong, Tanrich Securities vice-president for equity sales.

-In the currency markets, the U.S. dollar index, a measure of the greenback's value against a basket of six currencies, rose 0.09 percent to 80.531 in thin trading.
-The euro fell 0.17 percent to $1.3673.

-Gold edged higher as bargain hunters appeared after prices fell to six-month lows of around $1,200 an ounce.
-U.S. gold futures' benchmark February contract settled up 0.5 percent at $1,203.30.

-However, the improving global economic environment, coupled with a rally on world stock markets, has driven investors away from traditional safe-haven assets such as gold.
+The improving global economic environment, coupled with a rally on world stock markets, has driven investors away from traditional safe-haven assets such as gold.
 For the year, gold is down 28 percent and set for its biggest annual decline in 32 years.

-In the oil markets, civil unrest in South Sudan pushed Brent crude $112 a barrel.
-U.S. oil futures rose 0.26 percent to $99.17 a barrel.
+However, the spot price recovered modestly in morning New York trade with a gain of $3.40 an ounce to $1202.20, up 0.28 percent on the day.

+Benchmark 10-year U.S. Treasuries were down 12/32 of a point in price, the yield rising to 2.9719 percent, and closing in its highest levels in over 2-1/2 years.
+Trading was to end at 2 p.m.
+EST.

 Links to main market reports - Global markets - Oil markets - FX markets - Emerging markets - Euro sovereign debt - Metals - U.S. Treasuries - European stocks - Japanese stocks - U.S. stocks - Money markets